The Dual Majorizing Measure Theorem for Canonical Processes: Preliminaries

 for any $r \geq r_{0} $.
 Here, $r_{0} $ is a constant only depending on $C_0$ and $A_n\left(t\right)$ denotes the unique set $A\in \mathcal{A}_n$ such that $t\in A$.

 \end{theorem}

 In our paper, we provide a geometric characterization of the above theorem, known as the dual majorizing measure theorem.
-We need to introduce the parameterized separation tree to present our dual majorizing measure theorem.
-Firstly, we give the definition of the tree.
-A tree $\mathcal{T}$ of a metric space $(T,d)$ is a collection of non-empty subsets of $T$ with the following properties:
+We need to introduce the notion of parameterized separation tree to present our new dual majorizing measure theorem.
+Firstly, we recall the definition of the tree.
+A tree $\mathcal{T}$ in a metric space $(T,d)$ is a collection of non-empty subsets of $T$ with the following properties:

-\begin{itemize} \item Given $A, B$ in $\mathcal{T}$, if $A \cap B \neq \emptyset$, then $A \subset B$ or $B \subset A$; \item $\mathcal{T}$ has a largest element. \end{itemize}
+\begin{itemize} \item Given $A, B$ in $\mathcal{T}$, if $A \cap B \neq \varnothing$, then $A \subset B$ or $B \subset A$; \item $\mathcal{T}$ has a largest element. \end{itemize}

 If $A, B \in \mathcal{T}$ and $B \subset A, B \neq A$, we say that $B$ is a child of $A$ if

 Let \( c(B) \) denote the set of children of node \( B \) in the tree.
 The parent function \( p(A) \) is defined as follows: